 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Carl Zeiss Distagon T1,4/35 ZM is the longer of the two lenses at 65mm.
 The Voigtlander 35mm F2.5 Color Skopar with a length of 23mm, is 42mm shorter.
 Besides being longer, the Carl Zeiss Distagon T1,4/35 ZM also has a larger diameter of 63mm compared to the Voigtlander 35mm F2.5 Color Skopar's 55mm diameter.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Voigtlander 35mm F2.5 Color Skopar weighs 134g, 64% (247g) lighter than the Carl Zeiss Distagon T1,4/35 ZM's weight of 381g.

 Lens Mounts

 Both the Carl Zeiss Distagon T1,4/35 ZM and the Voigtlander 35mm F2.5 Color Skopar has the same Leica M lens mount.
-Some of the latest released cameras that are compatible with the Leica M lenses are Leica M11, Leica M10 and Leica M Typ 262.
+Some of the latest released cameras that are compatible with the Leica M lenses are Leica M11 Monochrome, Leica M11 and Leica M10.

 Focal Range